Controversies regarding the role of the Emperor of Japan: Imperial Household Law and Constitutional Law

 Laws relating to the imperial house must be approved by the Diet.
 Under the old system, the Imperial Household Law was separate from and equal with the constitution.
 After the war, the imperial family's extensive estates were confiscated and its finances placed under control of the Imperial Household Agency, part of the Office of the Prime Minister and theoretically subject to the Diet.
 In practice it remains a bastion of conservatism, its officials shrouding the activities of the emperor and his family behind a "chrysanthemum curtain" (the chrysanthemum being the crest of the imperial house) to maintain an aura of sanctity.
 Despite knowledge of his illness among the press corps and other observers, details about the late Emperor Hirohito's state of health in 1988 and 1989 were tightly controlled.

 The emperor's constitutional status became a focus of renewed public attention following news of Hirohito's serious illness in late 1988.
 Crown Prince Akihito became the first person to ascend the throne under the postwar system.
 One important symbolic issue was the choice of a new reign title under the nengo system which enumerates years beginning with the first year of a monarch's reign.
 Thus 1988 was Shōwa 63, the sixty-third year of the reign of Hirohito, the Shōwa Emperor.
 The accession of a new monarch is marked by the naming of a new era that consists of two auspicious Chinese characters.
 Shōwa (昭和), for example, means bright harmony.
 Critics deplored the secrecy with which such titles were chosen in the past, the decision being left to a government-appointed committee of experts, and advocated public discussion of the choice as a reflection of Japan's democratic values.
-Although the gengo system was accorded official status by a bill the Diet passed in June 1979, some favored the system's abandonment altogether in favor of the Western calendar.
+Although the nengo system was accorded official status by a bill the Diet passed in June 1979, some favored the system's abandonment altogether in favor of the Western calendar.
 But on January 7, 1989, the day of Hirohito's death, the government announced that Heisei (平成, Achieving Peace) was the new era name.
 The first year of Heisei thus was 1989, and all official documents were so dated.